DLorenzoLaguno17/TDD/README.md

 * **Loops:** Mentions which loops are preferred inside the code (`while`, `do-while`, `for`...) and when to use `break` and `continue` keywords.

-* **Conditionals:** Describes how to manage condicionals, whether to separate the `if` line from the functions inside the conditional or to put everything in the same line, when to use scopes `{}` or if it is preferred a conditional with operators or without them.
+* **Conditionals:** Describes how to manage conditionals, whether to separate the `if` line from the functions inside the conditional or to put everything in the same line, when to use scopes `{}` or if it is preferred a conditional with operators or without them.
 For example:

         We prefer a conditional like if(something) {}
         rather than one like if(something == true) {}